metabarcoding/obitools4-doc/content/docs/commands/basics/obigrep/_index.md

 The explanations for the regular pattern `^seq[AB]1$` are

-- the `^` at the beginning means that the string should start with that pattern
+- the `^` at the beginning means that the string must start with that pattern
 - `seq` is an exact match for that string
 - `[AB]` means any character in the set {A, B}
 - `1` is an exact match for that character
-- `$` at the end of the pattern means that the string should end with that pattern.
+- `$` at the end of the pattern means that the string must end with that pattern.

- If the starting `^` had been omitted, the pattern would have matched any sequence ID containing "seq" followed by a character from the set {A, B} and ending with "1", for example the IDs `my_seqA1` or `my_seqB1` would have been matched.
+ If the starting `^` had been omitted, the pattern would have matched any sequence ID containing "seq" followed by a character from the set {A, B} and ending with "1", for example the IDs `my_seqA1` or `my_seqB1` would have been selected.

-If the ending '$' had been omitted, the pattern would have matched any sequence ID starting with 'seq' followed by a character in the set {A, B} and containing '1', e.g. the ids `seqA102` or `seqB1023456789` would have been matched.
+If the ending '$' had been omitted, the pattern would have matched any sequence ID starting with 'seq' followed by a character in the set {A, B} and containing '1', e.g. the ids `seqA102` or `seqB1023456789` would have been selected.

 Another solution to extract these sequence IDs would be to use a text file containing them, one per line, as follows